-Be sure when monitoring calls, you do so using a uniform system, such as a scoresheet.
+Be sure when monitoring calls, you do so using a uniform system like a scoresheet.
 If you want all agents to perform their tasks with proficiency, you must judge every employee using the same rubric.

-Monitoring Staff for Compliance
+Monitoring Staff for Regulatory Compliance